Summary

 If you're looking for shirts cut from fabrics that tell a story, then you should sit down and take a look:

 We went to find traditional chambrays in Japan, flannel in the Vosges, Oxford in Alsace, and seersucker in Italy.
-Smooth and sad fabrics like rain, no thank you.
+Smooth and sad fabrics like rain, no thanks.